-As such, the Company has based its Code of Conduct on the Responsible Business Alliance ("RBA") Code of Conduct to ensure that business operations are environmentally responsible and compliant, at a minimum, with applicable environmental laws and regulations of the countries in which they have operations.
-The Company's direct suppliers are expected to implement the Code of Conduct as well as an adequate management system to ensure continued compliance with this code.
+As such, the Company has based its CSER Code of Supplier Conduct on the Responsible Business Alliance ("RBA") Code of Conduct to ensure that business operations are environmentally responsible and compliant, at a minimum, with applicable environmental laws and regulations of the countries in which they have operations.
+The Company's direct suppliers are expected to implement the Code of Conduct as well as an adequate management system to help ensure continued compliance with the Company's CSER Code of Supplier Conduct.